yichunzhao/guest-config-server/README.md

 * Adding spring-could-config-server dependency
 * Define server port number
 * Input git url pointing to the property file location
-* Set git.force-pull to be true
+* Set git.force-pull to be true, making sure to refresh config server when making a change.